 You can generally apply water-based serums in order of thinnest to thickest consistency for best absorption and performance.
 Keep in mind that The Ordinary recommends applying no more than 3 serums in the same skincare routine.

 The Ordinary “Buffet” Conflicts

-If you are wondering how to combine The Ordinary “Buffet” with other skincare products, there are few product types that you should not mix with the Ordinary.
+If you are wondering how to combine The Ordinary “Buffet” with other skincare products, there are a few product types that you should not mix with the Ordinary.

 You should not use the Ordinary “Buffet” in the same skincare routine as products containing direct exfoliating acids and pure vitamin C (l-ascorbic acid/ethylated ascorbic acid).
-Direct exfoliating acids (like the alpha hydroxy acids glycolic acid or lactic acid) and pure vitamin C products are formulated at lower pHs than “Buffet”, which is formulated at a higher pH of 4.5 – 5.5, so combining “Buffet” with these lower pH products may cause degradation of the formulas.
+Direct exfoliating acids (like the alpha-hydroxy acids glycolic acid or lactic acid) and pure vitamin C products are formulated at lower pHs than “Buffet”, which is formulated at a higher pH of 4.5 – 5.5, so combining “Buffet” with these lower pH products may cause degradation of the formulas.